oracle/weblogic-kubernetes-operator/docs-source/content/_index.md

 This release was published on July 17, 2020.
 See the operator prerequisites and supported environments [here]({{< relref "/userguide/introduction/introduction#operator-prerequisites" >}}).

 This release introduces _non-backward compatible_ changes; however, operators using this release can be run in the same Kubernetes cluster as operators using the 2.6.0 version allowing for staged migration.
-You can replace an operator using 2.6.0 with an operator using a 3.x release without needing to recreate any existing domains; however, you must delete the 2.6.0 Helm release and then install this version rather than using a Helm upgrade.
+You can replace a 2.6.0 operator with a 3.x operator without needing to recreate any existing domains; however, you must delete the 2.6.0 Helm release and then install the 3.x version rather than using a Helm upgrade.
 When the 3.x operator starts, it will roll any running WebLogic Server instances started by the 2.6.0 operator.
 See the operator upgrade guide [here]({{< relref "/userguide/managing-operators/_index#upgrade-the-operator" >}}).

 ***